Wildlife in the Galapagos: 160 Years Since Darwin’s Theory of Evolution

 Observing the Finches, Mockingbirds and Tortoises of the Galapagos

-“Most of the animals that live in the Galapagos have gone through adaptations to survive in these harsh conditions,” explains Gonzales.
+“Most of the animals that live in the Galapagos have gone through adaptations to survive in these harsh conditions,” explains Gonzalez.
 But Darwin’s finches, named in homage to the famous naturalist, are perhaps the most extraordinary examples of natural selection in the region.

 There are 18 established species, each different in their body shape, beak appearance and feeding behavior.
 For example, finches with fine, long beaks can easily feed on nectar from flowers.
 Finches with blunt beaks crack nuts or seeds or crush the ticks found on tortoise shells.
 They would have all come from a common ancestor.